Bill Mosienko: Winnipeg Warriors

 Retired from the NHL, Mosienko returned to Winnipeg, where he was offered a contract with the newly founded Winnipeg Warriors of the Western Hockey League.
 He led the Warriors to the President's Cup championship in the team's first year of 1955–56 and helped the Warriors defeat the Quebec Hockey League's Montreal Royals for the Edinburgh Trophy, Canada's minor professional championship.
 He scored two goals in the deciding sixth game of a 3–1 victory to capture the trophy.
 He was named to the WHL All-Star team three times: 1957, 1958 and 1959.
 Though he scored 88 points in the 1958–59 season, Mosienko announced his retirement after 18 seasons of professional hockey.
-He coached the team for one season in 1959–60, but quite after one year as he found it took up too much time.
+He coached the team for one season in 1959–60, but quit after one year as he found it took up too much time.

 At the time of his retirement from the NHL, Mosienko was seventh all-time in league scoring with 540 points.
 He was inducted into the Hockey Hall of Fame in 1965, and to the Manitoba Sports Hall of Fame and Museum in 1980.
 Additionally, Mosienko is honoured by the Manitoba Hockey Hall of Fame and in 2000 was named to its provincial All-Century first All-Star team.